-During the year ended August 31, 2018, the Company incurred \$84,000 in professional and consultant fees (\$84,000 in 2017) with Paradox Public Relations, a company of which a member of management is a shareholder.
-In relation with these transactions, no amount was payable as at August 31, 2018 and 2017.
+During the three-month period ended November 30, 2017, the Company incurred \$21,000 in professional and consultant fees with Paradox Public Relations, a company of which a former member of management is a shareholder.

-The Company's Chief Executive Officer owns a 1% NSR on some of the claims of the Caumont, Duval, Lemare, Nisk and Valiquette properties.
+The Company's chief executive officer owns a 1% NSR on some of the claims of the Caumont, Duval, Lemare, Nisk and Valiquette properties.